AP 750: Severe Weather

-12. Students shall remain inside due to the automatic cancellation of outdoor activities and/or recess activities:
+14. Students may be directed to remain inside, due to the cancellation of outdoor activities and/or recess activities; and

-13. The Principal may approve offsite or occasional activities beyond the thresholds set in (5) above, as per Administrative Procedure 280 – Offsite Activities.
+15. The Principal may approve offsite or occasional activities beyond the thresholds set in section 7 above, as per Administrative Procedure 280 – Offsite Activities.

 16. Whereas schools typically remain open during weather cancellation events, the Superintendent reserves the right to cancel the school day, including the closure of schools, in consideration of extreme weather events and the potential for a life-threatening impact on student or staff safety.
 With respect to closure: